In life, products come and go. New products make old products obsolete.

 Second, they serve different roles in your financial ecosystem.
 Everyone loves seeing high returns but we forget that to get those returns, we have to weather the rocky storms – this is only possible if our time horizon is long enough.
 The point of CDs is to offer better than savings account yield for a short period of time.
 These aren’t dollars that can sit there for years to weather a downturn.

 You should have some of your money in the stock market, such as your retirement assets, but not money you need in the short term.

 OK the stock market is not an alternative to a CD – so what else should we consider?

 There are very few perfect substitutes to a CD (higher than savings account yield, 100% safe) but here’s one that is very attractive right now.

-If you want 100% safe and have a longer time frame, Series I bonds offer high yields especially in times of high inflation (like right now).
+If you want 100% safe and have a longer time frame, Series I bonds can offer high yields especially in times of higher inflation.
 They are issued by the Treasury so they are backed by the full faith and credit of the United States.

 The Series I bond’s rate is set twice a year (May and November) and has a fixed rate for the life of the bond and a semiannual inflation rate that changes twice a year.
 When inflation is high, the rate on the bond goes up.